-[NEW: The forthcoming documentary film, Dead Men Can't Sue, presents a graphic representation of the material published on this web page, including further revelations from additional sources]
+[NEW: The documentary film, Dead Men Can't Sue, presents a graphic representation of the material published on this web page, including further revelations from additional sources]

 1. THE MCCAULEY FABRICATIONS